The Best Baby Shampoo, Lotion, Soap 2019

 Also Great: Aveeno Baby Wash and Shampoo is a great second choice for baby shampoo.
 Aveeno’s claim to fame is that it “cleanses without drying,” thanks to its soap-free and tear-free formula that includes oatmeal.

 Our readers tell us that the Baby Wash and Shampoo works fine for babies with normal skin, but those with eczema or very dry skin may be find it too drying.
-Our own tests confirmed this—Aveeno Baby Wash worked well, is affordable (50¢ per ounce—about 20% less expensive than our top pick) and has a pleasant smell.
+Our own tests confirmed this—Aveeno Baby Wash worked well, is affordable ($8.92, which is about 50¢ per ounce—20% less expensive than our top pick) and has a pleasant smell.
 Another bonus: Aveeno Baby Wash is widely available in grocery stores and at big box discounters.

 Best Budget-Friendly Baby Shampoo.
 If you had to pick just one iconic brand synonymous with baby care, Johnson’s Baby Shampoo would probably fit the bill.
 First debuting in 1953, Johnson’s Baby Shampoo runs 47¢ per ounce, which makes it one of the most affordable baby shampoos on the market (about 30% less expensive than our top pick, Puracy).